Yos Riady

 Key Takeaways

-• GA4 is free and powerful for Web2, but it goes blind the moment a user connects their wallet.
-It has no native support for onchain data.
+• GA4 is free and popular tool for web analytics, but it goes blind the moment a DeFi user connects their wallet.
+It has no native support for wallets and onchain data.

 • Formo uses wallet addresses as persistent identifiers, tracking the full journey from offchain touchpoint to onchain transaction.

 • Choose GA4 if your conversions happen entirely offchain.
-Choose Formo if you need to measure what actually happens on your protocol.
+Choose Formo if you need to measure ROI and get full product visibility on your DeFi app.

-Google Analytics 4 is the default choice for millions of websites, but it was designed for Web2 applications tracking page views and form submissions.
-If you are building onchain applications, GA4 cannot answer the questions that actually matter: which wallets are converting, where your highest-value users come from, or how campaigns perform from first touch to final transaction.
+Google Analytics 4 is the default choice for millions of websites, but it was designed for traditional websites tracking page views and form submissions.
+If you are building DeFi applications, GA4 cannot answer the questions that actually matter: which wallets are converting, where your highest-value users come from, or how campaigns perform from first touch to final transaction.

-Formo is an analytics platform built specifically for Web3 product and marketing teams.
-It unifies offchain web data with onchain transaction data, giving you wallet-level insights into user behaviour, attribution, and revenue without requiring a data engineering team.
+Formo is an analytics platform built specifically for DeFi product and marketing teams.
+It unifies offchain web data with onchain wallet data, giving you crypto-native insights into user behaviour, attribution, and revenue without requiring complex infrastructure or an in-house data engineering team.

 This comparison breaks down the functional differences between GA4 and Formo across tracking capabilities, data integration, metrics, and use cases.